 By Alwyn Scott

-(Reuters) - Basic Electrical Co (GE.N) stated on Thursday that 4 of its flagship energy generators in america have been shut down as a consequence of an issue with turbine blades that was found at an electrical energy plant in Texas owned by Exelon Corp (EXC.N).
+(Reuters) - Common Electrical Co (GE.N) stated on Thursday that 4 of its flagship energy generators in america have been shut down as a consequence of an issue with turbine blades that was found at an electrical energy plant in Texas owned by Exelon Corp (EXC.N).

-"We now have 14 7HA models in service in the USA and 10 models are operating and accumulating hours," GE spokesman Chris Shigas stated.
+"We've 14 7HA models in service in the USA and 10 models are operating and accumulating hours," GE spokesman Chris Shigas stated.
 "The method requires an impacted turbine to be shut down for a restricted period of time.
 We're working with Exelon and anticipate the models to return to service quickly."

 (Reporting by Alwyn Scott in New York; Modifying by Chizu Nomiyama and Jeffrey Benkoe)